 As we eagerly wait for iOS 11 jailbreak, hacker Abraham Masri has released a jailbreak called Saïgon jailbreak for iOS 10.2.1 for 64-bit iOS devices.

 Although it has been many years since iOS 8.4.1 was released, this didn’t stop iOS hacker @tihmstar from releasing a new jailbreak for iOS 8.4.1 called EtasonJB.
 This might not be an exciting news for many of us, but there are definitely some users out there who are still on iOS 8.4.1, especially those who own legacy iOS devices.

-If you’ve a jailbroken iPhone, iPad or iPod touch, and trying to update it to iOS 8 using OTA update, then you are probably seeing the “Checking for Update” screen as you can see above.
+If you have got a jailbroken iPhone, iPad or iPod touch, and try to update to iOS 11 using OTA update when it is released, then you will be stuck at the “Checking for Update” screen as you can see above.

 The Phoenix jailbreak that was released recently for iOS 9.3.5 supports all 32-bit iOS devices that are running on this firmware.
 It does not work with 64-bit devices as it uses an exploit that is present in 32-bit devices only.